mpusz/wg21-papers/src/3045R7_quantities_and_units_library.md

 ### Why don't we use UDLs to create quantities?

-[Constructing a quantity] chapter describes and explains why we introduced the multiply syntax as a construction helper for quantities.
+[Quantity construction] chapter describes and explains why we introduced the multiply syntax as a construction helper for quantities.
 Many people ask why we chose this approach over battle-proven User Defined Literals (UDLs) that work well for the `std::chrono` library.